russelljjarvis/Spike2Vec.jl/main.typ

 The spike2vec frame work can be used to convert spike trains to markov transistion matrices, or simply state transition network maps.
 In such a state network, we can see that not all spike trains are equally stateful, some emperical recordings may have few replay events.
 When a spike recording is particularly stateful, there may be certain states which are only entered into given the appropriate sequence of prior states.

-=== Other implications.
-As described in the methods we used pre-trained word embedding models, and matched spike train vectors with closesly matching word vectors.
-We did this in order to make patterns in spike train vectors more intuitive and accessible, by giving repeated spike sequence elements familiar word labels.
-By converting spike trains to English word sequences we can compare the statistics of written language to spike train statistics.
-The word2vec approach was found to generalize to other realms such as product recommendations using meta data @vasile2016meta, and human EEG recordings.

 //https://github.com/JuliaText/Embeddings.jl